The Department of Public Works maintains over 110 miles of Township-owned streets. Maintenance responsibilities include:

 Annual Resurfacing Program

-The 2020 Township Street Resurfacing Program will include milling and repaving of the streets as listed below.
+The Township Street Resurfacing Program includes milling and repaving of streets as listed below.
 The work will include drainage improvements, storm inlet replacement, new asphalt wedge curbs and the restoration of lawns and driveways.

 The contractor will notify the affected residents approximately one week prior to beginning any construction work on their street.
 Residents who temporarily lose access to their driveways during construction may park on the street during that time.
 The Police Department will be advised.